REGOVAR/QRegovar/README.md

 # Documentation

-Read the documentation available on [on ReadTheDoc](https://regovar.readthedocs.io/fr/latest/) to have information on the [installation](https://regovar.readthedocs.io/fr/latest/installation/client/) or on the [compilation](https://regovar.readthedocs.io/fr/latest/developper/client_compilation) of the Regovar client.
+Read the documentation available [on ReadTheDoc](https://regovar.readthedocs.io/fr/latest/) to have information on the [installation](https://regovar.readthedocs.io/fr/latest/installation/client/) or on the [compilation](https://regovar.readthedocs.io/fr/latest/developper/client_compilation) of the Regovar client.

 # Credits